HDHP/HSA Plan

 What happens if there isn’t enough money in my HSA when I need to pay for qualified medical expenses?

-If you use your PayFlex debit card to pay for qualified medical expenses and there is not enough money in the account to cover the cost, your transaction will be denied and you may incur a fee.
+If you use your Inspira debit card to pay for qualified medical expenses and there is not enough money in the account to cover the cost, your transaction will be denied and you may incur a fee.

 Are prescription drugs covered under the Aetna HSA?